Into the Heartland

 As the Fisherfolk’s River Blends into the Sea (2019)

 In less than three decades, 80 per cent of the human-induced pollution in the entire Yamuna emanated from the tiny (2 per cent) part of it that flows in Delhi.
 Corruption and lack of political will are apparent in how Delhi has treated the river body that supplies a large part of its drinking water, and one that has sustained so many different communities over the decades.
-The damage done to the river, pronounced a ‘sewer line’ by the authorities themselves, has not only killed aquatic life and fish but also decimated the livelihood of several communities around it.
+The damage done to the river, pronounced a “sewer line” by the authorities themselves, has not only killed aquatic life and fish but also decimated the livelihood of several communities around it.
 The river is said to be slowly recuperating during the lockdown.

 This foray led me back to bond with the city where I was born and where I grew up as I delved into its history, documented its present and posed questions for the future.
 Without reporting, one would be no more than a tourist, and without travel, a writer would be desk bound.
 As a traveller, you become someone else for a while.
 Does that mean I’m not happy being who I am?
 On the contrary, different perspectives feed into my understanding of the self.